 Attorney Amor offers free consultations by phone, in person or via video.
 Choose the method that is most convenient for you.

 Processing So Many Loans Opens Up Room for Error

-Even these small errors may continue to balloon into larger problems if not corrected quickly.
+Even these small errors may balloon into larger problems if not corrected quickly.
 If mortgage company errors are not caught internally, the results can include unwanted and unwarranted notices of default payments, collection attempts, and foreclosure threats.

 Common Types of Mortgage Errors

 Lenders can and do make mistakes when servicing loans.
-Even though mortgage lenders should know the rules, sometimes mortgage errors result from carelessness or even disregard for rules and procedures.
+Even though mortgage lenders should know the rules, sometimes mortgage errors result from carelessness or disregard for rules and procedures.

 Knowing what to do if a mortgage company makes a mistake is key.
 But being able to find and identify errors before they become a larger problem is equally important.
-With so many different variables, there are plenty of loan servicing errors that can creep in.
+With so many different variables, plenty of loan servicing errors can creep in.
 A Notice of Error can address mistakes such as: